ChangJuKim/FloopyBird/README.md

 I am now making additional changes to the game so I can better learn Unity.

-This game runs on Windows.
-I am unsure if it runs on Mac or Linux.
+**This game only runs on Windows.**

 ## Installation
 1. Go to https://drive.google.com/drive/folders/1__excmrXzOrz2GQzizv2UQcXUhKYe_q7?usp=sharing
 2. Go to the folder with the latest version (as of 5/1/2024: v1.1.0).
-Go to your os platform.
 3. Download zip folder and extract zip folder to a location of your choice
 5. Run Floopy Bird.exe